 Mazar is the country’s fourth largest city, and effectively the capital of northern Afghanistan.
 The city is named after the shrine of Emam (Hazrat) Ali, cousin and son-in-law of the Prophet Mohammed, who is generally regarded as being buried in Najaf in Iraq.
-Nevertheless, a 12th Century local Mullah saw the location of Ali’s grave in a dream, and a shrine was erected by the Seljuk sultan Ahmed Sanjar.
-Mazar lived in the shadow of nearby Balkh for centuries, but the tables were turned in the late 19th Century and Mazar has been the more prosperous and important city ever since.
+Nevertheless, a twelfth century local Mullah saw the location of Ali’s grave in a dream, and a shrine was erected by the Seljuk sultan Ahmed Sanjar.
+Mazar lived in the shadow of nearby Balkh for centuries, but the tables were turned in the late nineteenth century and Mazar has been the more prosperous and important city ever since.
 The Shrine of Hazrat Ali marks the very centre of the city, attracting pilgrims from across the country and beyond.
 In the large park around the shrine, families stroll and feed the flocks of white doves for which the park is famed, giving it a pleasant and relaxed atmosphere.
-The shrine itself, a 15th Century reconstruction of the original which was razed by the Mongols, is strikingly tiled though does not quite have the same grace and exotic flair as the Timurid masterpieces of Samarkand.
+The shrine itself, a fifteenth century reconstruction of the original which was razed by the Mongols, is strikingly tiled though does not quite have the same grace and exotic flair as the Timurid masterpieces of Samarkand.
 Around the shrine, the city centre radiates out in blocks of street markets and narrow bazaars which are frantic with activity.
 Whilst not particularly traditional, Mazar is certainly more down-to-Earth than the economic bubble of Kabul.

 One Friday morning we all head out to the stadium at the edge of the city to watch a match of the peculiarly Central Asian game of buzkashi.
 It’s a game played on horseback by a seemingly unlimited number of men, who must each attempt to pick up the headless carcass of a goat or calf, and carry it across a marked boundary without any other player gaining the carcass.
-It’s clearly a game which came off the nomadic steppes of Central Asia, but the Afghans play it with such vigour and brutality that one can see the spirit of the Mongol hordes which swept down upon this region in the 13th Century.
+It’s clearly a game which came off the nomadic steppes of Central Asia, but the Afghans play it with such vigour and brutality that one can see the spirit of the Mongol hordes which swept down upon this region in the thirteenth century.

 Duncan and I make a day-trip to the south-east, back down the main road towards Kabul, through the stunning gorge beyond Kholm and into the mountains to the town of Aybak.
 The main street through the town is lined with old pine trees and single storey shops, and feels far less modern than Mazar.
 Bearded Afghan men in shawls and turbans mill through the bazaar, often riding horses pulling traps.
 What lies just behind the town however, is one of Afghanistan’s oldest surviving ancient monuments.
-On top of a protruding dome of limestone, out in the fields which spread across the broad valley between the outliers of the Hindukush, is a huge carved Buddhist stupa dating to the 4th – 5th Century CE.
+On top of a protruding dome of limestone, out in the fields which spread across the broad valley between the outliers of the Hindukush, is a huge carved Buddhist stupa dating from the fourth to fifth century CE.
 The stupa is carved wholly out of the native rock, a smooth inverted bowl topped by a cubic reliquary.
 Carved out of a lower nearby hill is a small cave monastery complex reminiscent of those in Bamiyan, though from the Theravada, rather than Mahayana school of Buddhism.

 On another day, we head west from Mazar to the quiet country town of Balkh.
 Today something of a agricultural backwater, it is hard to overestimate just how important the city has been in the context of Asian history.
 Located on a wide floodplain just north of the point at which the seasonal Balkh River spills its water from the northern fringes of the mountains onto the barren Oxus Plains, Balkh has been inhabited for at least 4,500 years.
 Balkh may have been one of the first cities of the Aryans as they moved south and east from their homeland on the Pontic Steppe.
-Zoroaster, founder of Zoroastrianism, is thought to have been born in Balkh in roughly the 11th – 10th Century BCE, and to have also died here.
+Zoroaster, founder of Zoroastrianism, is thought to have been born in Balkh in roughly the eleventh to tenth century BCE, and to have also died here.
 When Alexander and the Greeks arrived they called it Baktra, and from this came the name Bactria for the historical area as a whole.
 Following a period of Buddhist influence under the Kushans, the Arabs arrived, and sensing the antiquity of the place named Balkh the ‘Mother of Cities’.
 Balkh figures heavily in Persian mythology and literature, and is considered to be the home of of Jalal ad-Din Mohammad Balkhi, one of Asia’s greatest poets.
 Today however Balkh is little more than a collection of villages – albeit with some intriguing remains – and perhaps best captures the ruin of Central Asia.
-Balkh was levelled by the Mongols in 1221, and again by Tamerlane in the 14th Century, yet it was an outbreak of malaria following widespread flooding in the mid 19th Century that finally sealed its fate.
+Balkh was levelled by the Mongols in 1221, and again by Tamerlane in the fourteenth century, yet it was an outbreak of malaria following widespread flooding in the mid nineteenth century that finally sealed its fate.

 Balkh today is centred around a circular park, in which sits the elegant Timurid shrine of Hoja Abu Nasr Parsa.
 A slightly jaded but charming victim of both neglect and war, the shrine has lost its minarets though retains some beautiful Kufic faïence in the main portal and a delicate, fluted turquoise dome.
 The shrine looks very much the same as it did when Byron sketched it in 1934, but in its heyday must have been every bit as impressive as the buildings of Samarkand and Bukhara.
 On the far side of the park, which is filled with straggling mature plane trees, is a single ruined arch from an old medressa, still bearing patches of striking tile-work.